-BIIAB will give due regard to any credible evidence received which suggests that a change in approach to the development, delivery and award of this qualification is required in order to ensure that no adverse effects will result.
-This qualification will be reviewed and revised to ensure the approach remains appropriate and that it is fit for purpose.
+BIIAB Qualifications Limited will give due to any credible evidence received which suggests that a change in approach to the development, delivery and award of this qualification is required in order to ensure that no adverse effects will result.
+This qualification will be periodically reviewed and revised to ensure the content remains relevant, assessment approach remains appropriate and that it remains valid and fit for purpose.

-16. Mandatory Units
+Mandatory Units

 The following units are mandatory for this qualification.
-For access to all optional units please visit centrezone.bii.org.